-NOTE: How to apply blending modes, which ones to use, and when to use them, are beyond the scope of this guide.
+NOTE: Which blending modes to use, and when to use them, are beyond the scope of this guide.
 Matt Kloskowski did a free ON1 video series called "Blend Mode Basics," which covers the four blend modes you need most and how to use them.
 He also dives into how to use blend modes in ON1 Effects to make your photos pop.
 The series can be found here: http://bit.ly/2rQJMPu